CCI-MOC/documentation/docs/source/clusters/engage1/Engage1-Network-Documentation.md

      -  **10.10.10.79**    RBridge-14 (C5)
      -  **10.10.10.83**    RBridge-19 (B5)
  -  **Ceph Storage**  (.96 to .119)

-     -  **10.10.10.101**     ceph-lenovo01 - 14 bays per server, 2 for OS (4TB), 3 SSDs for journal (we are using filestore here,with bluestore the size of ssd is too small, 9 OSD X 4tb), SSDs can be used as block cache though it's not supported.
+  14 bays per server, 2 for OS (4TB), 3 SSDs for journal
+  (we are using filestore here,with bluestore the size of ssd is too small, 9 OSD X 4tb).
+  SSDs can be used as block cache though it's not supported configuration.

+     -  **10.10.10.101**     ceph-lenovo01
      -  **10.10.10.102**     ceph-lenovo02
      -  **10.10.10.103**     ceph-lenovo03
      -  **10.10.10.104**     ceph-lenovo04